toiletbril/toiletline/README.txt

 position.
 Althrough they are considered as a single character, they occupy more than one space.

-All control sequences except Enter and Interrupt will be handled internally.
+All control sequences except Enter, EOF, and Interrupt will be handled internally.

 Returns:
 * TL_PRESSED_ENTER on Enter;
+* TL_PRESSED_TAB on Tab, and line will not be appended to history;
 * TL_PRESSED_INTERRUPT on Ctrl-C;
 * TL_PRESSED_EOF on Ctrl-D when there is no characters on the line;
 * TL_PRESSED_SUSPEND on Ctrl-Z.